simonahls/project_x/README.md

-project for CAN Signal generation with python.
+project for CAN Signal generation with python using template io.